Eminent Domain and Condemnation

 Lawyers in the Eminent Domain and Condemnation practice area have received the following honors, invitations for membership, and professional recognitions:

 The firm’s eminent domain lawyers are also members of the Owners Counsel of America (OCA).
 The OCA is an invitation-only group of practicing eminent domain attorneys and scholars who focus on representing property owners in condemnation cases.
 Each state has only one primary member.
-Casey Pipes is the Primary Member of the OCA for Alabama, and Warren Herlong is an Emeritus Member.
+Casey Pipes is the Primary Member of the OCA for Alabama.
 For more information on OCA, please visit www.ownerscounsel.com.

 Alternative Fee Arrangements